Saturday Night Fever: Home media

 Both theatrical versions were released on VHS.
 The PG-rated version never had a home video release on Laserdisc.
 It was first released to DVD by Paramount on October 8, 2002, as an R-rated special-edition, which included most of the deleted scenes present on the PG version, as well as a director's commentary and "Behind the Music" featurettes.

 On May 5, 2009, Paramount released Saturday Night Fever on Blu-ray Disc in 1.78:1 aspect ratio.
 This release retains the R-rated version of the film, and included bonus features from the 2002 release as well as new extras.

 The 4K director's cut (122 minutes) was released on Blu-ray on May 2, 2017.
 This disc includes both the director's cut and the original theatrical version, as well as the bulk of the bonus features from the prior release.
+The 4K version presents the film at its original 1.85:1 aspect ratio.

 On November 8, 2022, Paramount released the film as a special edition 4K HD Blu-ray.